fowlerrog/stochasticTeam/README.md

 	runnable scripts begin with lowercase, whereas source code files begin with uppercase

 /runs contains various runs
-	settings.json files are lists of inputs.
-INDEPENDENT_VARIABLES define which variables will be varied across runs our_cr2.json files are output timing information for benchmarking results_* folders are single-run path solutions
+	*_settings.yaml files are lists of inputs.
+INDEPENDENT_VARIABLES define which variables will be varied across runs plan_time_results.yaml files are output timing information for benchmarking results_* folders are single-run path solutions

 ----

 To use:

-python runPlanner.py /path/to/settings.json
+python runPlanner.py /path/to/settings.yaml
 python plotPlan.py /path/to/results/folder/
+python executePlan.py /path/to/execute_settings.yaml /path/to/plan_settings.yaml /path/to/plan/results/folder/

 ----